wxGlade/wxGlade/sphinx/tutorial.rst

 For our example project where multiple labels and names have to be modified, it's much faster to do so in the *Tree* window.

-Example for editing in the *Tree* window:
+Example for editing in the *Tree* control of the main window:

   .. |Tree_Rename0| image:: images/Tree_Rename0.png